MAHDI-Imen/M-M/logs.md

 - [ ] Apply augmentations : spatial((rotation(composed of big and small rotation), crop), flip, elastic): one at a time and then together.
 Intensity(Blur, Gaussian noise, gamma augmentation, Brightness) : Make this as a pipeline

 - [ ] Test time augmentation

+- [ ] Contrastive learning for automatic augmentation
+- [ ] Subjective evaluation of the quality of segmentation on unlabeled data (vendor C)

 ##### If I have extra time
 - [ ] https://einops.rocks/1-einops-basics/ for the reshape